cjungmann/schemafw/userguide/ContextReferences.md

 and can be used to modify titles, captions, or URLs.

-The __!__ prefix refers to the selected line context, so it only applies for an _on_line_click_ instruction for a table view.
+The __!__ prefix refers to the selected line context, so it only applies for an *on_line_click* instruction for a table view (see [Making Sense of *on_line_click*](OnLineClick.md)).
 Because it can't be resolved until a selection is made, the curly-brace expression will remain in the URL to be resolved once the user has chosen a table row.
 When that happens, the {!...} will be replaced with the value of the attribute of the XML source of the line in the table.

 ### QString Context Reference